dvschultz/SublimeEPUB/README.md

 # SublimeEPUB
-an EPUB Package for Sublime Text
+an EPUB tools package for Sublime Text